 –FLASHBACK: From Secret Origins Vol. 3 #3.
 Tim moves out of Wayne Manor and says goodbye to Bruce and Alfred.
 He moves into a double penthouse in New York City.

-–NOTE: As referenced in Batman & Robin Eternal #5, Red Robin, now fully independent of Batman and chock-full of fiery spirit, decides that he’s not satisfied with the government’s witness-protection of his mom and dad.
+–NOTE: In a reference in Batman & Robin Eternal #5.
+Red Robin, now fully independent of Batman and chock-full of fiery spirit, decides that he’s not satisfied with the government’s witness-protection of his mom and dad.
 Tim takes it upon himself to protect them.
 Using his superior hacking skills, Tim takes his parents off the grid and builds them completely new identities—albeit, ridiculously, also using the last name “Drake.”
 Tim also moves mom and dad back home, shuttling them into a high-tech safe-house (of his own design and construction) in Bristol County, Outer Gotham.
 Overbearing and creepy teen-genius Tim also implants into his parents’ minds post-hypnotic suggestions, which will hypnotize them into taking safe non-panicked action should anything penetrate the barriers of their new super-home.
 Ludicrously (and dangerously), Tim also reveals his secret ID as Red Robin to his parents as well!
 Oy, sweet Jesus to all of this.
 Oh, it’s unknown whether or not Batman is aware of all of these radically wild moves by Red Robin in order to provide safety for his parents.
 Though, we do know that, at some point in the near future, Tim tells all to Dick.

 –Batman/Teenage Mutant Ninja Turtles #1-3